 - 8. Instructions, Changes of Addresses, and Notices.
 The Participant is responsible for providing any instructions, notices, or changes of address in writing to the Custodian.
 Such communications will be effective upon actual receipt by the Custodian unless otherwise indicated in writing by the Participant.
 Any notices required to be sent to the Participant by the Custodian will be sent to the last address on file with the Custodian and are effective when mailed unless otherwise indicated by the Custodian.
 If authorized by the Custodian and provided by the Participant in the Application, Custodial Account Agreement or other documentation deemed acceptable to the Custodian, an electronic address is an acceptable address to provide and receive such communications. - 9.
 Fees and Charges.
 The Custodian reserves the right to charge fees for performing its duties and meeting its obligations under this Agreement.
 All fees, which are subject to change from time to time, will be disclosed on the Custodian's fee schedule or other disclosure document provided by the Custodian.
 The Custodian will provide the Participant 30 days' written notice of any fee changes.
 The Custodian will collect all fees from the cash proceeds in the Custodial Account.
 If there is insufficient cash in the Custodial Account, the Custodian may liquidate investments, at its discretion, to satisfy fee obligations associated with the Agreement.
 Alternatively, if the Custodian so authorizes and if separate payment of fees or other expenses is permissible under applicable federal or state laws, the fees may be paid separately outside of the Custodial Account.
 If the Custodian offers investments other than depository products, the Participant recognizes that the Custodian may receive compensation from other parties.
 The Participant agrees to pay the Custodian a reasonable charge for distribution from, transfers from, and terminations of this IRA.
 The Participant agrees to pay any expenses incurred by the Custodian in the performance of its duties in connection with this Agreement.
 Such expenses include administrative expenses, such as legal and accounting fees, and any taxes of any kind that may be levied or assessed with respect to such Custodial Account.
 The Participant is responsible for any deficiency.
-If for any reason the Custodian is not certain as to who is entitled to receive all or part of the IRA assets, and to charge the IRA for any expenses incurred in obtaining such legal determination.
+If for any reason the Custodian is not certain as to who is entitled to receive all or part of the IRA, the Custodian reserves the right to withhold any payment from the IRA, to request a court ruling to determine the disposition of the IRA assets, and to charge the IRA for any expenses incurred in obtaining such legal determination.